updating for Warlords of Draenor

-Assuming you stay focused on leveling (as opposed to shopping, PvP sessions, and RPing) you should be able to hit 85, 90, or whatever (from 1) in well under 10 days, and maybe even less.
+Assuming you stay focused on leveling (as opposed to shopping, PvP sessions, and RPing) you should be able to go from 1 to 100, or whatever in well under 10 days, and maybe even less.
 If you’re brand new or have full heirlooms and Recruit a Friend you’ll find yourself leveling even faster with Dugi’s.

-Dugi’s is always quickly updated for new patches and expansions (such as Mists of Pandaria) and so will never be obsolete.
+Dugi’s is always quickly updated for new patches and expansions (such as Warlords) and so will never be obsolete.
 You can snag your copy of Dugi’s Guide here and cruise through the levels.

 Like this page?
 How about recommending it and/or commenting?